VOLTTRON/volttron/docs/source/core_services/drivers/Driver-Configuration.rst

 These settings are optional:

     - **interval** - Period which to scrape the device and publish the results in seconds.
-Defaults to 60.
+Defaults to 60 seconds.
     - **heart_beat_point** - A Point which to toggle to indicate a heartbeat to the device.
 A point with this Volttron Point Name must exist in the registry.
 If this setting is missing the driver will not send a heart beat signal to the device.
 Heart beats are triggered by the Actuator Agent which must be running to use this feature.

-These settings are used to create the topic that this device will be referenced by following the VOLTTRON standard of {campus}/{building}/{unit}.
+These settings are used to create the topic that this device will be referenced by following the VOLTTRON convention of {campus}/{building}/{unit}.
 This will also be the topic published on when then device is periodically scraped for it's current state.

 While all of the settings are optional at least one is required.